MrGrasss/TeleBlitz-BestTelebot/README.md

     - Shiller: Send messages with multiple clients to your group or channels, config thats in groupadvertiser/config is used for this aswell but only the join and fetch part.
 For the message part use shiller.json found in groupadvertiser folder aswell.
+You can stop messaging by pressing f10 and having the window focussed.

-You can stop messaging by pressing enter and having the window focussed.
+    - Comments Shiller: Shills messages their text from a channel to another channel as comments.
+You can stop messaging by pressing f10 and having the window focussed.

 ## Suggestions / Feedback

 I'm open to any suggestions / feedback!